 With news of an emerging COVID-19 vaccine, things almost feel like they’re returning to normal.
 However, this transition will take time, and in the meantime, you’re probably hearing more and more about hybrid events, with many speculating that they’re more than just a temporary fix, and might even become a permanent fixture of the industry.
 In a recent poll of organizers attending Whova’s webinars, 48.2% said they plan to keep events hybrid after it’s safe to return in-person.

 What you might not have heard as much about though, is just how exhausting organizing these events can be.
 While hybrid events can provide both in-person and virtual benefits, it can be incredibly difficult to cater to both sides at once.
-We’ve looked into some of the downsides of hybrid events and recommend a strategy you can use to make hosting one more manageable.
+We’ve looked into some of the downsides of this format and recommend a strategy you can use to make hosting hybrid events more manageable.

 Hybrid events can be seriously exhausting

 It’s like running two events at once

 Picture yourself running an in-person event: You’re out of bed at 5 AM and onsite soon after to help set up for breakfast and get everything started.
 As you get everything ready and help resolve any potential issues, you’re already pretty tired before the event even begins, after which you’ll be continuously working to keep things running smoothly.

 It’s not too different for a virtual event; while you might be staying at your desk, you’re still working hard to make sure every session starts when it should and that attendees are still getting the same networking and engagement opportunities.